 The Best Road Trip From Portland Nobody Knows About

-In Portland, it’s easy to stay “in the bubble,” exploring all that our backyard has to offer, but just a six hour drive east is Lewiston, Idaho—the gateway to Idaho’s world-renowned rivers, including the high desert Gorges of the Lower Salmon.
+In Portland, where there’s no shortage of recreational opportunities, it’s easy to overlook the fact that just six hours east is Lewiston, Idaho—the gateway to Idaho’s world-renowned rivers, including the high desert Gorges of the Lower Salmon and the Snake River through Hells Canyon.
 And the best part?
 You can take the scenic route.

 As you explore this special spot in Skamania County, remember that the Board of County Commissioners added a “Bigfoot ordinance” to the books that makes it against the law to harm this fabled furry creature.
 Is Bigfoot real?
 Keep your eyes peeled and decide for yourself.

 Stop 2: Brews and Views in White Salmon

 Enjoy lunch in the picturesque town of White Salmon.
 Don’t miss the delicious locally-sourced fare at Everybody’s Brewing, and the incredible view from their patio that looks out over the Columbia River.
 Don’t worry, they have plenty of bubbly non-alcoholic brews to quench your thirst, including a rotating tap of kombucha.